The Warrior and the Sorceress: Development

 William Stout was approached by John Broderick to create some production art for a proposed film based on the Gor novels by John Norman.
-Stout was a fan of the sword-and-sorcery genre and it was agreed he would write a script for Broderick based on the film Yojimbo, which Broderick greatly admired.
-Stout did numerous drafts of the script, which was originally called Darksword of Tor, then Kain of the Dark Planet; Stout has stated that this title change has nothing to do with capitalizing on the worldwide popularity of David Carradine's character Kwai Chang Caine, the protagonist of the 1970s adventure-western TV show Kung Fu.
+Stout was a fan of the sword-and-sorcery genre, and it was agreed he would write a script for Broderick based on the film Yojimbo, which Broderick greatly admired.
+Stout did numerous drafts of the script, which was originally called Darksword of Tor, then Kain of the Dark Planet; Stout has stated that this title change had nothing to do with capitalizing on the worldwide popularity of David Carradine's character Kwai Chang Caine, the protagonist of the 1970s adventure-western TV show Kung Fu.

-Stout also said that Broderick's two choices for the lead were Gary Lockwood and David Carradine; the role was played by Carrradine.
+Stout also said that Broderick's two choices for the lead were Gary Lockwood and David Carradine; the role was played by Carradine.
 The film was sold to Millennium Pictures, the new company Roger Corman formed after Corman sold New World Pictures.
 Millennium was subsequently renamed "New Horizons".

-Stout stated that Corman gave Broderick $80,000 to make the movie and that the director left Stout's name off the credits originally, forcing Stout to contact his lawyer and have his credit reinstated.
+Stout stated that Corman gave Broderick $80,000 to make the movie and that the director originally left Stout's name off the credits, forcing Stout to contact his lawyer to have his credit reinstated.